genshinsim/gcsim/README.md

 # Getting started

+**IMPORTANT NOTE: Due to changing the repo name, auto update function unfortunately broke.
+If you have a version prior to v0.2.14 (last updated any time before Nov 8, 2021), please uninstall the app and redownload it again.
+Sorry for the inconvenience**

 GSim now has a graphical desktop application available (previous web version discontinued due to performance issues).
 You can find the repo [here](https://github.com/genshinsim/gcsimui) or download the latest [release](https://github.com/genshinsim/gcsimui/releases).

 In addition, you can visit the gsim's website at [https://www.gcsim.app/](https://www.gcsim.app/).
 On there you will find pre-written action list to use with your teams (so you do not have to build your own if you do not wish to).
 This is still a work in progress and will grow over time.